 WHY? is Southbank Centre's biennial festival celebrating young people's voices and their right to influence social change.

-in 2017, Southbank Centre reinvigorated the festival programme to ensure that we address exactly what children and young people need and want.
-To fulfil this mission, we sought a group of young artists, leaders, poets, musicians, performers and campaigners, creating work which promotes and impacts social change to be part of a week-long residential course at Southbank Centre in London from Monday 7 – Friday 11 August 2017.
+In 2017, Southbank Centre reinvigorated the festival programme to ensure that we address exactly what children and young people need and want.
+To fulfil this mission, we brought together a group of young artists, leaders, poets, musicians, performers and campaigners, who are creating work which promotes and impacts social change to be part of a week-long residential course at Southbank Centre in London during August 2017.

 WHY?
 Manchester took place in October 2017 at Contact.